Masai Ujiri: Activism

 Ujiri, then a scout for the Nuggets, founded Giants of Africa in 2003 with the goal of discovering basketball talent.
 The first Giants of Africa camp was held in Nigeria.

 Ujiri has served as director of the NBA's Basketball Without Borders Africa program, which promotes basketball throughout the continent.
 He also conducts two camps, one for the top 50 players of Nigeria, which is sponsored by Nestle Milo, and another for African big men, which Ujiri sponsors himself with help from Nike.
 Ujiri and Basketball Without Borders are profiled in Hubert Davis's 2016 documentary film Giants of Africa.

 Ujiri has taken personal offense to former President Donald Trump's comments about immigrants from places like Haiti and his homeland Nigeria, which Trump referred to as "shitholes".
 Ujiri opined that President Trump's words did not demonstrate inspiring leadership and were unfair to the nations and peoples to which Trump referred.

 On November 28, 2018, Ujiri received the first-ever President's Peace Medal presented by the YMCA of Greater Toronto during Peace Week.
 He received the honor alongside two YMCA Peace Medal honourees, Toronto police constable Dale Swift and mental health activist Loizza Aquino.

 In February 2020, Ujiri accompanied Canadian Prime Minister Justin Trudeau on an official visit to various African nations, including Ethiopia and Senegal.
 Ujiri appeared on behalf of sport charity Right To Play at an event in the Senegalese capital, Dakar.
 During that same trip, Trudeau and Ujiri made a surprise visit to thank the Canadian troops in Kuwait.

 In December 2019, Masai Ujiri launched a new philanthropic platform called "That's Humanity" that debuted with a personal manifesto and video titled “What does humanity mean to you?”

+Honours

+He was named an Officer of the Order of Canada in 2023.

 Personal life

-Ujiri is married to fashion model Ramatu Ujiri.
-The Ujiris have two children, both of whom are Canadian citizens.
+Ujiri is married to fashion model Ramatu Ujiri; she was born in Sierra Leone to Sierra Leonean and Guinean parents and moved to the United States as a teenager.
+They have two children.

-Ujiri has stated he views himself as a Canadian citizen as well as a son of Africa.
-He later confirmed that he holds Canadian citizenship and has a valid Canadian passport.
+As of 2021, Ujiri is a naturalized Canadian citizen.